-Dark adaptation is the ability of our eyes to adjust from light to darkness.
-Research shows that dark adaptation is compromised from the earliest stages of AMD and impairment increases as the disease progresses.text here In fact, impaired dark adaptation indicates the presence of AMD at least three years before drusen are visible.ii
+Dark adaptation is our eyes’ ability to adjust from bright light to dark or dimly lit areas.
+Research shows this function is compromised from the earliest stages of AMD and impairment increases as the disease progresses.text here In fact, impaired dark adaptation indicates the presence of AMD at least three years before drusen are visible.ii

 ALSTAR Study: The Science Behind Dark Adaptation

 The Alabama Study on Early Age-Related Macular Degeneration (ALSTAR study) tracked 325 adults age 60 and older.
 Each subject had normal macular health, as verified by clinical exam and grading of fundus photographs.
 When dark adaptation speed was assessed, 24% of subjects showed dark adaptation impairment at baseline.

 Three years later, the subjects with impaired dark adaptation were two times more likely to have AMD and eight times more likely to have advanced beyond the earliest stage of AMD.
 In fact, the study showed a positive correlation between degree of dark adaptation impairment and severity of AMD.
 At the follow-up visit, all subjects with severe AMD were identified as having dark adaptation impairment at baseline.

 The ALSTAR study was groundbreaking because it demonstrated dark adaptation impairment indicates AMD at least three years before the disease is clinically evident.